rdsimes/upcoming-disney-plus/posts/obi-wan-kenobi.md

   - past releases
 layout: layouts/post.njk
 ---
 Obi-Wan Kenobi is an American television miniseries created for the streaming service Disney+.
-It is part of the Star Wars franchise and stars Ewan McGregor as Obi-Wan Kenobi, reprising his role from the Star Wars prequel trilogy
+It is part of the Star Wars franchise and stars Ewan McGregor as Obi-Wan Kenobi, reprising his role from the Star Wars prequel trilogy.

 ## Trailer